ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     If omitted, RACF will display UNKNOWN when listing the user.

-    To remove/reset the user name to default (UNKNOWN), set this to an empty string :literal:`""`.
+    To remove/reset the display name to default (UNKNOWN), set this to an empty string :literal:`""`.

     | **required**: False
     | **type**: str

   model
-    RACF profile that will be used as a model for the profile being changed.
+    Name of an existing RACF profile to use as a model.

-    An empty string will delete this field from the profile.
+    Attributes not explicitly specified will be copied from the model profile.

+    To remove the model field from the profile, set :literal:`model=""`.

     | **required**: False
     | **type**: str

   owner
-    Owner of the profile that is being changed.

-    It can be a user or a group profile.
+    Specifies the user or group profile name to set as the owner.

     | **required**: False
     | **type**: str

   installation_data
-    Installation\-defined data that will be stored in the profile.
+    Installation\-defined data to store in the profile.

     Maximum length of 255 characters.

-    The module will automatically enclose the contents in single quotation marks.
+    The module automatically encloses the contents in single quotation marks.

-    An empty string will delete this field from the profile.
+    To remove the installation data from the profile, set :literal:`installation\_data=""`.

     | **required**: False
     | **type**: str

   custom_fields
-    Custom fields that will be stored with the profile.
+    Custom fields to store with the profile.

     | **required**: False
     | **type**: dict

     add
-      Adds custom fields to this profile.
+      Custom fields to add to the profile.

       Each custom field should be a :literal:`key: value` pair.

+      This option is valid when :literal:`operation=create` or :literal:`operation=update`.

+      This option is mutually exclusive with :literal:`delete` and :literal:`delete\_block`

       | **required**: False
       | **type**: dict

     delete
-      Deletes each custom field listed.
+      List of custom fields to delete.

+      This option is only valid when :literal:`operation=update`\ ; it is ignored for all other values of operation.

+      This option is mutually exclusive with :literal:`add` and :literal:`delete\_block`.

       | **required**: False
       | **type**: list